helloChiHai/Baemin_Dart_Flutter/README.md

 - Search, sort and filter by category, filter by store,...

-- use firebase to save and query data
+- Use firebase to save and query data

+- Network request encapsulation based on `http` (version 1.1.0)

+- Determine location based on address and vice versa, helping to integrate geographical information using `geocoding` (version 2.1.0)

+- Find and update addresses using `google_places_flutter` (version 2.0.5)

+- Save the store to your list of favorite stores

+- Ordering food is easy and includes discount coupons

+- State management using `provider` (version 6.0.5)

+- Create an account easily using a phone number and can also edit and delete accounts

--
+- Password input keyboard